nicolascalo/biomedical_data_pipelines/drug_screening_experiment_analysis/Readme.md

 - Automated detection of single/multi wavelength (BRET) experiments
 - Possibility to copy and export filtered tables directly from the report as .xls, .csv or .pdf files

-## Reproducibility of the analysis and traceability of the raw data
+## :male_detective: Reproducibility of the analysis and traceability of the raw data

 - Embedding of the raw data files and source code inside the report
 - Graphical and numeric details of all the processing steps